The benchmark could take 40–60s causing the Next.js proxy to drop the

 # http://localhost:3000

-On first startup, the backend will automatically generate today's challenge using the AI pipeline.
-This takes ~1-2 minutes as it validates solutions across all 4 languages.
+On first startup the backend automatically generates today's challenge using the AI pipeline.
+This takes ~3–5 minutes as it validates solutions and runs performance benchmarks across all 6 languages.

 Project Structure